California Healthy Youth Act

 - Information about accessing resources for sexual and reproductive health care.

 - Information about pregnancy, including FDA-approved prevention methods, pregnancy outcomes, prenatal care, and the newborn safe surrender law.

 - Information about sexual orientation and gender, including the harm of negative stereotypes.

 - Information about healthy relationships and avoiding unhealthy behaviors and situations.

-Murrieta Valley Unified School District trained instructors will be providing health and science instruction to eighth grade science classes and ninth grade health classes.
-Parents will be sent notification prior to lessons being started in the classroom.
-State law and district policy allows parents to opt their student out of this instruction.
+Murrieta Valley Unified School District trained instructors will be providing health and science instruction for eighth grade science classes and ninth grade health classes.
+Parents will be sent a notification prior to lessons being started in the classroom.
+State law and district policy allows parents to opt their students out of this instruction.
 If parents do not want their student to participate in comprehensive sexual health or HIV prevention education, he/she will be able to submit a written request to their student’s teacher.

-To make an appointment to view the material used in instruction, email Jennifer Schriver, Executive Director of Secondary Education or Monica Gutierrez, Public Information Officer.
+To make an appointment to view the materials used in instruction, email Sheri Calderon, in Secondary Education.
 Appointments are available Monday through Friday from 8 a.m. to 4 p.m.